Trump is nominating Stephen Miran to temporarily fill vacancy at the Fed

 Miran is filling a vacancy left by Adriana Kugler, who was appointed by former President Joe Biden in 2023.
 Her term was slated to end in January, but last week she announced her resignation without citing a reason for her departure.

-“I think that this seat is very important to the president,” Miran, who’s a critic of current Fed Chair Jerome Powell, told CNBC on Wednesday.
+“I think that this seat is very important to the president,” Miran told CNBC on Wednesday.

 If confirmed by the Senate, Miran’s arrival would likely bring another voice at the Fed in support of lower interest rates.
 At the Fed’s July meeting, policymakers voted to hold borrowing costs steady for a fifth consecutive time, but more than one Fed governor dissented on the decision, the first time that has happened in more than three decades.